-One of the easiest things you can do to fight humidity in your home is to turn on your ceiling fans.
+One of the easiest things you can do to lower humidity in your house is to turn on your ceiling fans.
 If you have external fan units, you can use those to help in problem areas.
 It works even though it might not be the most effective choice.
 The purpose of fans is to ventilate air naturally by creating air circulation.
 This helps to facilitate evaporation so that the water particles in your home dry out.

 Mold and other types of fungus will grow in places that are warm and moist with non-moving stale air.
 Turning on a fan after you’ve finished cooking can help quite a bit, particularly in the summer.